swri-robotics/marti_common/swri_dbw_interface/doc/package.md

 ## Overview [⬆](#swri_dbw_interface)

-We have found that asking DBW suppliers to conform to a specific interface has been fraught with peril.
-A more flexible approach has been to use the interface provided by the DBW supplier and write a software layer that wraps the manufacturer's interface with a common interface that the rest of our system interacts with.
+The swri_dbw_interface defines an abstract interface to a native vehicle drive-by-wire system.
+In practice, this is most commonly implemented as a translation layer by wrapping the native interface and translating between the swri_dbw_interface messages and the native drive-by-wire system messages and vice versa.
 This layer may be anything from simple translations between message types to complex closed loop controllers.
 It may consist of one node or many nodes.
 The important aspect is a consistent interface presented to the higher level autonomy system, not how it is implemented.

-This interface has evolved against actuated gas/brake Ackermann-steered vehicles (as opposed to tracked vehicles or vehicles that provide intrinsic speed control).
+This interface was designed for actuated gas/brake Ackermann-steered vehicles (as opposed to tracked vehicles or vehicles that provide intrinsic speed control).
 It is expected that the interface will be extended to handle other types of vehicles as they are encountered.

-Due to the combined unique needs of projects and variations in drive-by-wire capabilities and implementations, it is expected that variations and adaptations may be required for different circumastances.
+Due to the combined unique needs of use cases and variations in drive-by-wire capabilities and implementations, it is expected that variations and adaptations may be required for different circumastances.
 In those cases, any variations should be documented along with the implementation.

-As new features are required, it is recommended that they be developed for the specific project according to the conventions below, tested and refined in an actual use case, and then, if they are generic enough for other applications, merged into these specifications once they are mature.
+As new features are required, it is recommended that they be developed for the specific use case according to the conventions below, tested and refined in an actual use case, and then, if they are generic enough for other applications, merged into these specifications once they are mature.